fastlane/docs/docs/actions/import_from_git.md

   url: "git@github.com:fastlane/fastlane.git", # The URL of the repository to import the Fastfile from.
   branch: "HEAD", # The branch to checkout on the repository
   path: "fastlane/Fastfile", # The path of the Fastfile in the repository
-  version: [">= 1.1.0", "< 2.0.0"] # The version to checkout on the repository.
+  version: [">= 1.1.0", "< 2.0.0"], # The version to checkout on the repository.
 Multiple conditions can be used to select the latest version within constraints.
+  cache_path: "~/.cache/fastlane/imported" # A directory in which the repository will be added, which means that it will not be cloned again on subsequent calls.
 )
 ```